Sears, Roebuck & Company Mail Order Building (Los Angeles, California): Operation

 The sprawling distribution center was a marvel of technology when it opened; employees filled orders by roller-skating around the facility, picking up items and dropping them onto corkscrew slides for distribution by truck or rail.
 The building was one of the largest in Los Angeles, and it attracted more than 100,000 visitors in its first month of operation, not including shoppers at the ground-floor retail store.

 Over the years, the building's 226 ft Art Deco tower and "Sears" sign became a "beacon for Eastsiders returning home on area freeways," and has been described by the Los Angeles Conservancy as "one of the dominant visual icons of the Eastside" of Los Angeles.

 Closure

 The distribution center was closed in January 1992, eliminating jobs for 585 full-time workers and 775 part-timers.

-The facility's general manager Francisco Medina said at the time that the Boyle Heights center was the least expensive that Sears operated, partly because their 99 year lease contract.
+The facility's general manager Francisco Medina said at the time that the Boyle Heights center was the least expensive that Sears operated, partly because of their 99-year lease contract.

 In late January 2021, Sears announced the store would be closing on their jobs website.
 The store closed in April 2021, after nearly 94 years of operation.